durgeshverma/datascience/data-science/getting-cleaning-data/project/README.md

 6. 'test/X_test.txt': Test set.
 7. 'test/y_test.txt': Test labels.
 8. 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+run_analysis.R script depends upon above files which are provided and are part of Raw data.
+Definition of each file is taken from README.txt of Raw data.
+All files are part of Raw data.

 ### About the R script run_analysis.R
 1. function run_analysis
 This function is the main starting point of data analysis.
 This function